craftercms/docs/source/developers/plugins/plugin-descriptor.rst

 - ``plugin.name`` - blueprint/plugin name (For our blueprint example, it is the blueprint name shown in the **Choose Blueprint** screen of **Create Site**)
 - ``plugin.version`` - a version number for the blueprint/site plugin
-- ``plugin.crafterCmsVersions`` - Crafter CMS versions that the plugin is compatible with (look in the :ref:`release-notes` section for the versions available), and you'll need to keep this up to date
+- ``plugin.crafterCmsVersions`` - CrafterCMS versions that the plugin is compatible with (look in the :ref:`release-notes` section for the versions available), and you'll need to keep this up to date
 - ``plugin.searchEngine`` - search engine your plugin requires, the only value possible at this time is``Elasticsearch``

 |
 |

-For ``plugin.media.screenshots``, the url ``../.crafter/screenshots/default.png`` is the default path for Crafter CMS to look for a default representative image of a plugin or blueprint.
+For ``plugin.media.screenshots``, the url ``../.crafter/screenshots/default.png`` is the default path for CrafterCMS to look for a default representative image of a plugin or blueprint.
 For more information on adding a default representative image for your blueprint see :ref:`adding-default-image-for-bp` and :ref:`site-plugins-create-your-plugin` for site plugins.

 .. note::